-As of December 31, 2013 and 2012, the Plan's investment portfolio includes an investment in the common stock of Alliance Data Systems Corporation, a party-in-interest to the Plan.
+As of December 31, 2014 and 2013, the Plan's investment portfolio includes an investment in the common stock of Alliance Data Systems Corporation, a party-in-interest to the Plan.

-Wells Fargo Bank, N.A., trustee of the Plan, and Charles Schwab Trust Company, former trustee of the Plan, their subsidiaries and affiliates maintain and manage certain of the investments of the Plan, for which the Plan is charged investment expenses.
+Wells Fargo Bank, N.A., trustee of the Plan, their subsidiaries and affiliates maintain and manage certain of the investments of the Plan, for which the Plan is charged investment expenses.